puzant/movie-tracker/README.md

 ![preview](src/app-preview.png)

-- This App usese:
+## Used Technologies
 - ReactJs for rendering the view
 - Redux for state mangement
 - React-Router-DOM for routing
 - Styled-Components for styling with JS
 - React Material Design library

-- This App consists of 6 sections
+## This App consists of 6 sections
 - Discover Movies
 - Movie OverView
 - Movie Search Results
 - Upcoming Movies
+- People
 - Profile
 - Login

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).